bpoteryko/Projects/README.md

 ## Drone-based Terrain Model Generation and Elevation Mapping

-As a project for 3vGeomatics in Spring 2017, I was a part of a three-man group working to utilize footage from a drone flyover i
+As a project for 3vGeomatics in Spring 2017, I was a part of a three-man group working to find a better method of producing elevation data of sites for geographic applications.
+We decided to utilize footage from a drone flyover to generate a 3D model of the area using photogrammetry.

 Our initial test run of the software utilized six screenshots from Google Maps' 3D terrain feature, and produced excellent results, as seen below.